-Staff Analysis: Section 367.0816, F.S., requires rates to be reduced immediately following the expiration of the four-year amortization period by the amount of the rate case expense previously included in the rates.
+Section 367.0816, F.S., requires rates to be reduced immediately following the expiration of the four-year amortization period by the amount of the rate case expense previously included in the rates.
 The reduction will reflect the removal of revenue associated with the amortization of rate case expense, the associated return included in working capital, and the gross-up for RAFs, which is \$7,178 for water and \$5,991 for wastewater.
-The decreased revenue will result in the rate reduction recommended by staff on Schedule Nos.
-4-A and 4-B.
+The decreased revenue will result in the rate reduction shown on Schedules H and I.

-The Utility should be required to file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date of the revised tariff sheets pursuant to Rule 25-30.475(1), F.A.C.
-The rates should not be implemented until staff has approved the proposed customer notice.
-Pennbrooke should provide proof of the date notice was given within 10 days of the date of the notice.
+The Utility shall be required to file revised tariff sheets and a proposed customer notice to reflect the approved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date of the revised tariff sheets pursuant to Rule 25-30.475(1), F.A.C.
+The rates shall not be implemented until Commission staff has approved the proposed customer notice.
+Pennbrooke shall provide proof of the date notice was given within 10 days of the date of the notice.

-If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data should be filed for the price index and/or pass-through increase or decrease, and for the reduction in the rates due to the amortized rate case expense.
+If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data shall be filed for the price index and/or pass-through increase or decrease, and for the reduction in the rates due to the amortized rate case expense.